WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/10-browser-iframe-rendering.md

 ## Iframes caveats

--   `target="_top"` isn't handled yet.
-This means that clicking on `<a target="_top">Click here</a>` will reload the main browser tab.
+-   `target="_top"` isn't handled yet, so clicking links with `target="_top"` will reload the page you’re working on.
--   JavaScript popup windows originating in the iframe may not work correctly yet.
+-   JavaScript popup originating in the `iframe` may not always display.